mrcmich/deep-seasonal-color-analysis-system/README.md

 │   # python package for palette classification of user and clothing images.
 │   │
 │   ├───clothing_palette_mappings/
-│   │   # directory containing mappings between clothing item images and their corresponding season palettes as JSON files, │   │   # divided into categories dresses, upper-body and lower-body.
+│   │   # directory containing mappings between clothing item images and their corresponding season │   │   # palettes as JSON files,  divided into categories dresses, upper-body and lower-body.
 │   │
 │   └───palettes/
-│       # directory containing season palette CSV files and mappings assigning a unique numeric id to each season palette.
+│       # directory containing season palette CSV files and mappings assigning a unique id │       # to each season palette.
 │
 ├───pipeline/
 │   # python package for implementation of system pipeline and included components.